-Developing nuclear fusion – the ultimate energy source.
+Developing fusion – the ultimate energy source.

 We are working with research partners and industry around the globe to realise the enormous potential of fusion for generating low-carbon electricity.
 Increasing demand for energy, concerns over climate change and limited supplies of fossil fuels mean we need to find new, cleaner ways to power the planet.
-Nuclear fusion – the process that drives the Sun – could offer a virtually limitless supply of energy if mastered on Earth.
+Fusion – the process that drives the Sun – could offer a virtually limitless supply of energy if mastered on Earth.
 Bringing it to the electricity grid is one of the toughest challenges in science, but potentially one of the most rewarding.

 Who we are

 CCFE is part of the UK Atomic Energy Authority and is based at Culham Science Centre near Oxford, England – a major international fusion research site since the early 1960s.
 Today we continue to advance fusion science and engineering as the world comes together to build the first reactor-scale experiment, ITER, in France.
 Looking a step beyond ITER, we are developing technology and designs for the first fusion power plants.

 We manage the UK fusion programme, whose centrepiece is the new MAST Upgrade experiment.
 Our research is focused on ‘magnetic confinement’ fusion, in which a hot gas – or ‘plasma’ – is controlled with magnets inside a ring-shaped chamber known as a tokamak.
 Our programme covers all the key areas of study in magnetic confinement fusion research – from theoretical and experimental physics, to materials science and engineering technology.